soverenio/helm-charts-testing/README.md

 ## How it works

-Three containers with a minimal resource usage footprint are deployed into your Kubernetes cluster :
+Three containers, designed for minimal resource usage, are deployed into your Kubernetes cluster:

 - `soveren-testing-sender`, henceforth referred to as `Sender`
 - `soveren-testing-receiver`, henceforth referred to as `Receiver`